 In such a scenario, faith in the best practices of journalism and everyone’s right to pursue it, becomes crucial.
 Which begs the question: Will the media stand up for the right of others to speak?
-Are we capable of solidarity in this day and age of vetted “exclusives” with the Prime Minister?
+Are we capable of solidarity in this day and age of vetted “exclusives” and “apolitical discussions” with the Prime Minister?
 Even if it comes at the cost of traffic, views, and TRPs?

 More importantly, can this solidarity overcome the class divide in Indian journalism?

 The English press automatically gets more mindshare than regional, reducing vernacular journalists to numbers that appear on Impunity indices even though the essence of what they do is perhaps more important than what the English media does.
-Last year when NDTV chairperson Prannoy Roy’s house was raided by the CBI, the Press Club overflowed with journalists, both young and veterans in support.
+Two years ago when NDTV chairperson Prannoy Roy’s house was raided by the CBI, the Press Club overflowed with journalists, both young and veterans in support.
 But when vernacular journalists like Jagendra Singh or Sudip Datta Bhowmik die, the solidarity is neither as immediate nor as forceful in scale (yes, we had to Google them too).
 It is only in their deaths that their work gets highlighted.

-In a scathing report by the Committee to Protect Journalists, in 2016, a lack of solidarity among India’s journalists is listed as one of the reason its institutions have become so corruptible or weak.
+In a scathing report by the Committee to Protect Journalists, in 2016, a lack of solidarity among India’s journalists is listed as one of the reasons its institutions have become so corruptible or weak.
 The competition most media houses have is healthy only as long as the competition is for the right reasons – and not to gain access or leverage the possible perks of selling yourself short to politicians or corporate magnates.

 Will the media stand up for the right of others to speak?
 Are we capable of solidarity in this day and age of vetted “exclusives” with the Prime Minister?
 Even if it comes at the cost of traffic, views, and TRPs?